demisto/content-docs/docs/integrations/fetching-incidents.md

 title: Fetching Incidents
 ---

-Cortex XSOAR pulls events from 3rd party tools and converts them into incidents using the following elements.
+Cortex XSOAR pulls events from 3rd party tools and converts them into incidents using fetching commands, parameters, and queries.

+This topic provides:
+- A description of the fetching command and parameters
+- A description of creating fetched incidents in Cortex XSOAR
+- An explanation of how missing incidents are fetched with generic lookback methods
+- Troubleshooting tips

-## fetch-incidents
+# fetch-incidents Command
 The ***fetch incidents*** command is the function that Cortex XSOAR calls every minute to import new incidents and is triggered by the *Fetches incidents* parameter in the integration configuration.
 It is not necessary to configure the ***fetch-incidents*** command in the Integration Settings.

 ![screen shot 2019-01-07 at 15 35 01](../doc_imgs/integrations/50771147-6aedb800-1292-11e9-833f-b5dd13e3507b.png)